leequarella/VirtualMerchant-Ruby/README.md

 ```
 ###Complete and Delete Authorized Transactions
 Complete is used to convert an existing authorized transaction to a sale
-without a second authorization
+without a second authorization.

-Delete attempts a reversal on a Sale and Auth Only credit transaction
+Delete attempts a reversal on a Sale and Auth Only credit transaction.

-WARNING: Transactions deleted from the batch cannot be recovered
+WARNING: Transactions deleted from the batch cannot be recovered.
 ```ruby
     #Complete Authorized Transaction
     response = VirtualMerchant.complete(cc, amount, creds)